Porcelain veneers vs Lumineers - The London Centre for Cosmetic Dentistry

 Veneers vs. Lumineers: what’s the process?

-One of the biggest reasons why patients sometimes choose Lumineers over traditional veneers is because the application process is significantly shorter and less intensive.
+One of the biggest reasons why patients sometimes choose Lumineersover traditional veneers is because the application process is significantly shorter and less intensive.

 Veneers

-There are numerous steps to the application of porcelain veneers.
-It starts with a consultation with your cosmetic dentist, who will grind down a thin layer (roughly 2mm) of your teeth’s outer enamel surface to ensure the veneers can fit properly onto your teeth.
+At your second appointment, we’ll then grind down a thin layer (roughly 2mm) of your teeth’s outer enamel surface to ensure the veneers can fit properly onto your teeth.

-In the meantime, you’ll be given a set of temporary acrylic veneers whilst you wait up to 4 weeks.
-Once they’re ready, your dentist will fix the porcelain veneers onto your natural teeth using a bonding solution.
+Once complete, you’ll be given a set of temporary acrylic veneers to wear whilst you wait up to 4 weeks for your porcelain veneers to arrive.

 Lumineers

-Unlike traditional veneers, Lumineers do not require any prep work, including the grinding down of your teeth’s outer enamel layer.
+Unlike traditional veneers, Lumineersdo not require any prep work, including the grinding down of your teeth’s outer enamel layer.

-Instead, you’ll likely only have 2 appointments in total – the first being so your dentist can make the mould of your mouth and the second being around 4 weeks later when your new Lumineers can be fixed and applied.
+Instead, you’ll likely only have 2 appointments in total – the first being so your dentist can make the mould of your mouth and the second being around 4 weeks later when your new Lumineerscan be fixed and applied.

-Since the enamel is not touched, you won’t need to wear temporary acrylic veneers whilst you wait for your custom Lumineers to be made and can live normally from day to day until they are ready.
+Since the enamel is not touched, you won’t need to wear temporary acrylic veneers whilst you wait for your custom Lumineersto be made and can live normally from day to day until they are ready.

 Veneers vs Lumineers